jetbrains-academy/data-visualization-course/0_intro/1_the_power_of_data_viz/1_why_we_visualize_data/task.md

 Data visualization is a crucial part of any data analysis.
-It allows us to transform complex multi-modal information into intuitive visual formats that we can comprehend quicker.
+It enables us to transform complex, multi-modal information into intuitive visual formats that we can quickly understand.
-This allows us to quickly see patterns and trends that might not be clear in raw data alone.
+This allows us to easily identify patterns and trends that might be hidden in raw data.
-While rigorous statistical analysis is very important in the full processing of the data, sometimes a quick glance at the visualization might be more revealing.
+While rigorous statistical analysis is very important for thorough data processing, sometimes a quick glance at a visualization can be even more revealing.
-Let’s see this on a famous example of [Asnsocmbe’s quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).
+Let’s explore this concept using a famous example: [Asnsocmbe’s quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet).

-Anscombe’s quartet consists of four datasets – sets of X-Y values – shown below:
+Anscombe’s quartet consists of four datasets – sets of X-Y values – which are shown below:
 <table style="margin: auto; border-collapse: collapse; border: 3px solid; text-align: center; ">
     <thead style="border-bottom: 2px solid">
         <tr>